English language learners are a diverse group with different gifts, backgrounds, languages, goals, and needs. They may be:

 Since it is difficult to design a course for just one student given the different linguistic backgrounds and proficiencies, the Language and Culture Center (LLC) can help you evaluate where the most help is needed.
 Additionally, they arrange student activities and help you adjust to the on-campus culture.

-The writing center may also be able to assist you in editing your coursework and learning the rules of the English language.
+The University of Houston Writing Center may also be able to assist you in editing your coursework and learning the rules of the English language.